 The fields that show up in your "Insert Field" dropdown are determined by your Data Views settings.
-To change these settings, you may go to you Centerbase Admin tool and select Admin > Settings > Data Views.
+To change these settings, you may go to the Centerbase Admin tool and select Admin > Settings > Data Views.

-If you are selecting a lookup field to insert into your template (these are fields that will typically show up in blue on your item types) then they will appear slightly different than normal fields.
+If you are selecting a lookup field to insert into your template (these are fields that will typically show up in blue on your item types), then they will appear slightly different than normal fields.

-For instance, Address is a type of lookup filed for matters.
+For instance, Address is a type of lookup field for matters.
 If you want to insert the Address field in your template, it would be defined in several subsets denoted with a period.
 For example, "BilltoAddress.City" and "BilltoAddress.State."

 Resetting the item type: